yusefali24/INST377/git/README.md

 - Two developers are working on a software project.
 Developer A made changes in the code and published it to the server.
 The other developer B didn't know about this.
 He made his own changes and published it to the server.
 A's changes have gone since B didn't have A's changes on his laptop.
 	- Git keeps track of every change from each person, so B cannot ignore A's changes if they're using Git for the project.
 - There is an open source project.
 Developer A is the organizer of the project.
 A made a main codebase and recruited other developers who wanted to contribute to the code.
 1,000 people provided their own extensions to A, and A had a hard time reviewing all different kinds of codes.
-	- Git has a mechanism called "folk".
+	- Git has a mechanism called "fork".
 This allows other developers freely modify a project.
 Once a contributor finishes his or her work, it is possible to make a "pull request" to the project organizer so that the organizer can manage various contributions in a systematic way.
 - Student A was working on a software project.
 She finished two out of three assignments.
 Then she modified something to finish the last part.
 Suddenly, the whole system didn't work and the first two parts were also broken due to the latest change.
 It was very hard to go back to the state before starting working on the third part.
 	- Similar to the first example, Git keeps track of every code changes whenever a user "commit" his or her changes.
 It's very easy to go back to a previous state when something is broken.
 	- See [an example](https://github.com/myeong/DCIC-Human-Face/commits/master) of a commit history on Github.